 Year or decade when first shown: 1968 Actor: Gary Myers

-Summary: He leaps from a bridge onto a speeding train and clambers dangerously along the roof.
-He finds his way to the lady’s sleeping compartment where, taking advantage of her absence, leaves a box of Cadbury’s Milk Tray and his enigmatic calling card.
-Next we see him jumping onto the side of the track and disappearing into the night.
+Summary: The Milk Tray Man leaps from a bridge onto a speeding train and clambers dangerously along the roof.
+He finds his way to the lady’s sleeping compartment where, taking advantage of her absence, leaves a box of Milk Tray along with his enigmatic calling card.
+We next see him jumping onto the side of the track before disappearing into the night.

-Trivia: The original ads were created by art director Norman Icke of Leo Burnett, an agency known for its use of strong masculine archetypes (Leo Burnett also created the Malboro Man ads).
-The copywriter was Bob Stanners, Norman Icke’s creative partner, and the one who came up with the famous “And all because the Lady loves Cadbury’s Milk Tray” tagline.
-The enigmatic calling card, featuring the silhouette of a man in black posing James Bond-style, is the one feature that remains constant throughout the series, except for the last one where it appears the lady was already expecting the Milk Tray Man’s visit.
-The theme music, composed by Cliff Adams, was called The Night Rider, variations of which are heard in most of the subsequent adverts.
-This ad was filmed on a now closed section of the Meon Valley Railway in Hampshire, between Alton and Farringdon.
+Trivia: The original ads were created by art director Norman Icke of Leo Burnett, the agency known for its use of strong masculine archetypes (they also created the Malboro Man ads).
+The copywriter was Bob Stanners, Norman Icke’s creative partner, and the one who came up with the famous, “And all because the Lady loves Cadbury’s Milk Tray” tagline.
+The enigmatic calling card, featuring the silhouette of a man in black posing James Bond-style, is the one feature that remains constant throughout the series, except for in the last ad where the lady was already already waiting for the Milk Tray Man.
+The theme music was composed by Cliff Adams, and titled The Night Rider.
+Variations of this, from orchestral to rocky and jazzy, are heard in most of the subsequent ads.
+The Night Train adventure was filmed on a now closed section of the Meon Valley Railway in Hampshire, between Alton and Farringdon.
 The moving train onto which the Milk Tray Man jumped was a British Rail diesel locomotive with two carriages.
 Irish hunk Martin Grace was the stuntman who did the leaping.

-Summary: Driving a speeding sports car, the Milk Tray Man stands up and grabs the skids of a helicopter overhead, before being transported to the lady’s island house.
-Once there, he drops down and delivers the chocolates to her bedroom, then takes a speedboat from a nearby jetty to make his dashing getaway.
+Summary: While driving an open top sports car at speed, the Milk Tray Man stands up to grab the skids of a low flying helicopter, which transports him dangerously to the lady’s island house.
+Once there, he drops down to deliver the chocolates to her bedroom then takes the speedboat from a nearby jetty to make his dashing getaway.

-Trivia: The stunts were also performed by Martin Grace, recognised at the time to be one of the best stuntmen in the business.
-Famously, he stood in for Roger Moore’s 007 in The Spy Who Loved Me, Moonraker, For Your Eyes Only and Octopussy.
+Trivia: The stunts were performed by Martin Grace again, recognised at the time to be one of the best in the business.
+Famously, he stood in for Roger Moore’s 007 in The Spy Who Loved Me, Moonraker, For Your Eyes Only, Octopussy, and A View to Kill.